captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Yes, I find it shocking.
 ---
 ## MAYME:
-Hush your mouth, you wouldn't understand.
-You want to see what my songbird give me?
-(Mayme pulls George's Japanese smoking jacket from beneath her pillow.
-She displays it proudly.)
-And you know me, I don't usually take gifts from men, but when he give me this, it took my breath away.
+Hush your mouth,
+---
+you wouldn't understand.
+---
+Oh, you want to see what my songbird give me?
+---
+---
+And you know,
+---
+I don't usually accept gifts from men,
+---
+but when he give me this,
+---
+Wha, it took my breath away.
+---
 It's so pretty.
+---
 Look Esther.
+---
 Feel it.
 ---
 ## ESTHER:
 He give you this?